 I'm available for readings, workshops, and talks.
 Please use the tabs for further information and to contact me.

-Below are links to a recent poem with an audio file, a reading I gave at Florida State in 2013, and an interview:
+Below are links to a recent poem with an audio file, a reading I gave at Florida State in 2013, an interview, and some new translations:

 A poem is forthcoming in Boston Review, with another in the online journal Plume.
 Two poems will be included in the anthology Every River on Earth: Writing from Appalachian Ohio, forthcoming from Ohio University Press in 2014.

-My translation of five poems from Javier Etchevarren will appear in América Invertida: An Anthology of Younger Uruguayan Poets, forthcoming from the University of New Mexico Press in 2015.
-Poems from the group will be in Notre Dame Review and Blue Lyre before then.
+My translation of poems from Javier Etchevarren will appear in América Invertida: An Anthology of Younger Uruguayan Poets, forthcoming from the University of New Mexico Press in 2015.
+Poems from the group will be in Notre Dame Review and Blue Lyre before then, and a selection of five is just out in the online journal Palabras errantes: Latin American Literature in Translation, available at the link above.
 I'll be reading from my translations of the 19th-century German poet Wilhelm Mueller at the American Literary Translators Association annual conference in Milwaukee in November, 2014.

 On September 23rd, 2012 the first performance of "The Bogen Songs," a setting of six of my poems by the composer Yehuda Yannay, took place at the University of Wisconsin, Milwaukee.
 Two poems of mine were set to music and performed at the University of Cincinnati in April, 2014: "Elegies" for chorus, by composer Carrie Magin, and "The Art Is Loss," a setting of "Have To" by composer Steven Weimer for mezzo soprano and piano quintet.
 I'll have audio links to these performances soon.